dhairya-07/Mini-Twitter/README.md

 Hit the route- localhost:5000/api/v1/user/signup to create a new user

 <p>The application is not deployed so data will be stored in the local database, so please make sure mongodb is installed.<br>
-Initially the database will be empty.
+<br>Initially the database will be empty.
 So please signup as the users create tweets follow each other and read each others tweets.</p>